Getting Help for Valium Abuse

 Abuse Rates for Valium

-Benzodiazepines like Valium are some of the most highly prescribed drugs in the country.
+Benzodiazepine drugs like Klonopin and Valium are some of the most highly prescribed drugs in the country.
 Valium and other diazepam products are the third highest prescribed from the benzo class of medications.

 According to the National Survey on Drug Use and Health for 2015, nearly 7.5 million people over the age of 12 used diazepam products like Valium, either through a legitimate prescription or through illicit use.
 The survey also indicates that 1.3 million people specifically misused the drug, either for recreational use or through abuse of legitimately prescribed medication.